 There has been a notable rise in the popularity of premium and super-premium products.

 This trend runs alongside the lift in wellbeing products, as consumers seek better quality goods.
 It also reflects the increased disposable income of those who remained financially stable through the pandemic, but were unable to spend money on holidays and other discretionary items.

 2. Spirits are taking a larger market share

 Spirit sales are growing at a rapid pace, buoyed by the shift to premium quality and simple cocktails that can be mixed at home.
-The $US44 billion U.S. spirits market is picked to grow by 6% over 2022, with millennials and older consumers alike enjoying a good malt whiskey, shot of tequila or vodka with soda.
+The global craft spirits market is expected to grow by $49.11 billion from 2023–2027, with millennials and older consumers alike enjoying a good malt whiskey, shot of tequila or vodka with soda.